-Jim Powell's poem "Dance Figure" resembles William Carlos Williams' poem "Poem (As the cat)" in it's sharp, curt delineation of a something observed; the difference, though, is that the Williams' poem is closer to the late poet's natural, evolved style.
-Williams worked a lifetime developing a poetics that would be about a poetry based on what he considered the American voice, a natural, un-embellished cadence that he considered the model for his Imagist inclination.
-A direct treatment of the material thing perceived was the goal:
+Jim Powell's poem "Dance Figure" resembles William Carlos Williams' poem "Poem (As the cat)" in its sharp, curt delineation of something observed; the difference, though, is that the Williams' poem is closer to the late poet's natural, evolved style.
+Williams worked a lifetime developing a poetics about poetry based on what he considered the American voice, a natural, un-embellished cadence that he considered the model for his Imagist inclination.
+Direct treatment of the material thing perceived was the goal:

 As the catclimbed overthe top ofthe jamclosetfirst the rightforefootcarefullythen the hindstepped downinto the pit ofthe emptyflowerpot

 It's short and not so sweet; something here reminds me of the still photograph experiments of Eadweard Muybridge, in his continuous photographs of a single action that, when seen in rapid sequence, replicates motion.
-We can see the cat padding about cautiously as it tests its balance on a precarious edge, we can sense the progress, stanza to stanza, the halting placement of the forefoot, the comedy of hind leg stepping into an empty flowerpot.
-This artfully , succinctly condenses visual information to essential actions , creating the feeling of the excited, rapid commentary of one friend nudging another to view a comic vision.
-One nudges the other, whispers "get aloud of that ".
-Longer digressions are left behind, compound words and their alliterating implications are left on the work bench.
-Word selection and length are everything, and the goal for Williams, I think, was to create a sense of the event happening in real or recent time, detailed with words that are fresh and pure of post-reflective abstraction.
+We can see the cat padding about cautiously as it tests its balance on a precarious edge; we can sense the progress, stanza to stanza, the halting placement of the forefoot, the comedy of hind leg stepping into an empty flowerpot.
+This artfully, succinctly condenses visual information to essential actions, creating the feeling of the excited, rapid commentary of one friend nudging another to view a comic vision.
+One nudges the other, whispers, "get aloud of that. " Longer digressions are left behind, compound words and their alliterating implications are left on the workbench.
+Word selection and length are everything.
+The goal for Williams, I think, was to create a sense of the event happening in real or recent time, detailed with words that are fresh and pure of post-reflective abstraction.
 He hasn't larded up the perception with cracker barrel philosophizing.

 Jim Powell accomplishes much the same effect as Williams, although he isn't as temperamentally taciturn as the late poet was.
-He does have, though, a strong sense of the lyric move and succeeds, in his his strongest work, of knowing when the lines break, when the image commands the center of the work, and when the narrator's rumination filters through the descriptive arrangements, an insertion of a personality that sufficiently his subject more confounding.
-It's a delicate balance of the objective, the correlative and the subjective.
-It's a nice seduction, when the writing hand isn't over eager to deliver a payoff.
+He does have, though, a strong sense of the lyric move and succeeds, in his strongest work, of knowing when the lines break, when the image commands the center of the work, and when the narrator's rumination filters through the descriptive arrangements, an insertion of a personality that sufficiently his subject more confounding.
+It's a delicate balance of the objective, the correlative, and the subjective.
+It's a nice seduction when the writing hand isn't overly eager to deliver a payoff.

 and stoopsto make a saddleat knee levelof his palmswhere she placesher right footand steps upcontinuing to risewhile he straightensto liftand boosts herspringing from his handsarms extendedoverheadfingertips pointedarrowing skywardas she leapshigherthan eitherseparatelycould